-In recognizing that is it Ramadan, I thought I’d take a look back at harissa, a spice found widely in Middle East cookery.
+I thought we’d take a look at harissa, a spice paste found widely in Middle East cookery.

 The spice-blend is often made from oil, chiles, garlic, cumin, caraway, coriander and sometimes dried mint.
 It’s usually served with dried meats, soups and couscous.